darklife/darkriscv/README.md

 - 1/2 stage for execution and address generation
 - 1/2 stage for data read/write

-In normal conditions, this is not recomended because decreases the performance by a 2x factor, but in the case of *darkriscv* the performance is always limited by the combinational logic regarding the instruction execution.
+In normal conditions, this is not recommended because decreases the performance by a 2x factor, but in the case of *darkriscv* the performance is always limited by the combinational logic regarding the instruction execution.